tjarvstrand/wheatley/README.md

 ```

 ## Writing custom generators.
-A generator for a type `T` (`Generator<T>`) is just a function that receives a `Random` instance and a size, and returns
+A generator for a type `T` (`Generator<T>`) is just a function that receives a `Random` instance and
-a `Candidate`.
-A `Candidate` is essentially just a value, but a value that also knows how to make itself less
+a size, and returns a `Candidate`.
+A `Candidate` is essentially just a value, but a value that also
-"complex", if possible.
-What complex means for a particular value is really up to the author of the generator.
+knows how to make itself less "complex", if possible.
+What complex means for a particular value is
+really up to the author of the generator.

-`GeneratorExtensions` defines a number of utilities to make it more convenient to create new custom generators based on
+`GeneratorExtensions` defines a number of utilities to make it more convenient to create new custom
+generators based on
 the already existing default ones.
-Arguably the most important one being `zip`, to combine two existing generators into
+Arguably the most important one being `zip`, to combine two
-one, e.g.:
+existing generators into one, e.g.:
 ```dart
 Generator<MyClass> myClass = (g1, g2, g3).zip.map((values) => MyClass(values.$1, values.$2, values.$3));
 ```

 **Note**: `forAllX` and `zip` are currently only have implementations for up to 8 values.
+Please
-Please open an issue if have
-need of more than that.
+open an issue if have need of more than that.

+## Using generators for non-property based testing

+Generators can easily be used to generate test input data for traditional example based tests that.
+Just pass `ExploreConfig.single()` to `forAll` and Wheatley will only test your code with a single
+example and not try to shrink the input if the test fails.

 # Thanks
 Huge thanks to [Marcel Garus](https://github.com/MarcelGarus) for creating the original Glados
 library, which Wheatley has drawn a lot of inspiration from.

 # Contributing
-Contributions are welcome!
+Contributions welcome!
 Please open a PR or an issue if you have any suggestions or improvements.